 The entry requirements vary with each university, so it’s important to see exactly what your chosen institution is asking for.
 As a general rule, they are looking for a “good” honours degree in a “relevant subject”.
-For the University of Liverpool, this means a 2:1 in Law; for Manchester, it is a 2:1 in a relevant subject (so a medical qualification might be suitable); while for Dundee, only healthcare professionals need apply.
+For the University of Manchester, it is a 2:1 in a relevant subject (so a medical qualification might be suitable); while for the University of Dundee, only health care professionals need apply.

 What all institutions have in common is a minimum proficiency in the English language, in order to study at masters level.
 This is likely to be around IELTS 7.0 for most courses.